alexanderhenderson/project-campfire/docs/journals/alex.md

     one we haven't figured out is returung events that contain a particular attendee/user.
 We will continue work on that.

-Friday 8/26
+Friday 8/26 - Had 1 hr meeting outside of regular class hours
+    Personal Notes
         I created a poller in the Users microservice to poll data from the Events microservice.
 It currently only pulls from the Activity model into the ActivityVO model in the users microservice.

         Tim merged all of the users stuff into main and I pulled that into my dev file which cused some issues
             - our team has been struggling with migrations causing containers to crash.
 We might consider adding them to git ignore as our Dockerfiles run an initial migration when they first start anyways.

+    Friday Night Google Meeting Notes:

+    - Poller for User Microservice is completed and functional, Alex will merge it into Main tonight
+        - Currently only polls for Activity names → ActivityVO
+        - If you are working on the User Microservice Models you may need to update the poller
+    - Tim has merged the User Models and Views into main, everything looks good
+        - Events microservice UserVO model needs to be updated to reflect what is in the User Models
+    - Tim also created an insomnia json file you can import to have all of the insomnia requests for testing/whatever